NGMunia/Campus-Network-topology/README.md

 By using OpenDNS the Egde firewall and branch edge routers are configured to only allow DNS queries to openDNS host addresses.

-All other queries are suppressed.
+All other DNS queries are filtered.
 This approach helps in filtering malicious and adult content.

 ```bash